 MATERIALS AND METHODS

-A comprehensive desk study was carried out on the subject matter, existing literatures concerning the geology and hydrogeology of the study area, the nature and sources of heavy metals and the effect of heavy metals on the environment were reviewed.
+A comprehensive desk study was carried out on the subject matter; existing literature concerning the geology and hydrogeology of the study area, the nature and sources of heavy metals and the effect of heavy metals on the environment were reviewed.
 The study area was then divided into twelve (12) grids of about 4 km2 each and a representative soil sample was collected from each grid.
-An initial six samples of one kilogram (kg) each was collected from a grid and was then thoroughly mixed together and harmonized.
-One kilogram of the mixed soil samples was bagged into a sterile polyethene bag and labelled appropriately as a representative sample of that grid, the same procedure was repeated for the eleven other grids.
-A sampling depth of 0-20 cm was maintained for all sampling points, a sterile plastic shovel was used to collect samples.
-The sediments samples were collected at strategic position along the Rima and Sokoto rivers that drains the area.
-Collected samples were air dried in the laboratory for 48 hours and disintegrated with a plastic spatula before the commencement of physicochemical analysis at the Central Laboratory of Usmanu Danfodiyo University Sokoto Physicochemical analysis.
-PTEs concentration was measured using the MP-AES.
+An initial six samples of one kilogram (kg) each were collected from a grid and were then thoroughly mixed together and harmonized.
+One kilogram of the mixed soil samples was bagged into a sterile polythene bag and labelled appropriately as a representative sample of that grid.
+The same procedure was repeated for the eleven other grids.
+A sampling depth of 0-20 cm was maintained for all sampling points; a sterile plastic shovel was used to collect samples.
+The sediments samples were collected at strategic position along the Rima and Sokoto rivers that drain the area.
+Collected samples were air-dried in the laboratory for 48 hours and disintegrated with a plastic spatula before the commencement of physicochemical analysis at the Central Laboratory of Usmanu Danfodiyo University, Sokoto Physicochemical analysis.
+PTE’s concentration was measured using the MP-AES.
 Data analysis

-Environmental pollution indices such as Concentration Factor (Cf), Contamination degree (Cd), Geoaccumultion index (I-geo), Enrichment Factor (EF), and Ecological Risk (ER) were used to assess the degree of heavy metal pollution in sampled material from the study area.
+Environmental pollution indices such as Concentration Factor (Cf), Contamination degree (Cd), Geoaccumulation Index (I-geo), Enrichment Factor (EF), and Ecological Risk (ER) were used to assess the degree of heavy metal pollution in sampled material from the study area.

 Contamination Factor (Cf)

-The contamination factor (Cf) was used to determine the heavy metal contamination status of the surface water, groundwater, soil and river sediment in the study area.
-The Cf value was postulated by Backman et al (1997) and used to describe intensity of contamination.
-The Cf was calculated using the equation;
+The contamination factor (Cf) was used to determine the heavy metal contamination status of the surface water, groundwater, soil, and river sediment in the study area.
+The Cf value was postulated by Backman et al., (1997) and used to describe the intensity of contamination.
+The Cf was calculated using the equation:

 Cf = C metal / C Background value (1)